Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques

 where $\{ \bm \xi_n \}_{n=1}^N$ is the sample of available data.
 We notice that minimizing the loss function requires multiple evaluations of the model $Q$, and this can be impractical if the model is computationally expensive.
 We therefore build a surrogate model which is only used in the training process, as we discuss in \cref{rem:surrogate_AE}.
 Using the same terminology as for the active subspaces technique, we say that the active variable is $\bm \xi_A = \mathcal E(\bm \xi)$ and we notice that its distribution is unknown.
 Therefore, by constructing a map from the probability distribution of the active variable into a standard Gaussian through normalizing flows (see \cref{sec:NF}), we can generate a shared parameterization even for models having a different number of inputs, as long as the reduced dimension of the autoencoder is the same.
-We only remark that, since the autoencoders do not have a ranking of the latent dimension like the active subspace technique, if the latent space is multidimensional, then we also have to find the best permutation in term of correlation of the components of the latent variable.